 - 3-wire sensor plugged in the E0-STOP port (EZOut compatible)

-- Microsoft Visual Studio Code if you plan to install from the source code
+- Microsoft Visual Studio Code only if you plan to compile and install from the source code

-- PlatformIO IDE extension installed on Visual Code if you plan to install from the source code
+- PlatformIO IDE extension installed on Visual Code only if you plan to compile and install from the source code

 Instructions for installation from the Source Code